 Figure 2 shows the electrolyte potential on the surface of an oil rig steel structure immersed in seawater.
 The steel structure is protected by 40 sacrificial aluminum anodes.
 The simulation is able to predict whether all parts of the steel structure are well enough protected by the positioning of the sacrificial anodes.
-The positioning of the anodes in the model can be optimized to give the best possible protection before the structure and the anodes are deployed in the sea.
-In addition, the life of the sacrificial anodes can also be predicted for anodes at different positions.
+The positioning of the anodes in the model can be optimized to give the best possible protection prior to the structure and the anodes being deployed in the sea.
+In addition, the expected lifetime of the sacrificial anodes can also be predicted, depending on location.
 This model is also available in the Corrosion Module application library.

 Figure 2: Electrolyte potential at the surface of an oil rig structure.
+The red areas are well protected, whereas the blue areas are more susceptible to corrosion.